adrian120401/To-Do/README.md

 - **Firebase**: Firebase is used for user authentication and Cloud Firestore is used as the database to store and retrieve task and list data.

-## Installation

-This section should include instructions on how to set up the application locally.
-Since you mentioned that you don't want to provide instructions for running the application, you can briefly explain how to install any dependencies and how to configure the application for local development.

-## Usage

-Provide a brief explanation of how users can use your application.
-You can include any specific features or functionalities you want to highlight.

 ## Contributing

 If you'd like to contribute to the development of this application, please only do it, is good for first contributes.